kabass/citybikeclustering/README.md

 ## Installation and running
 ### Package location
-  You can find the package here :
+  You can find the package [here](https://www.dropbox.com/s/fmpqb6umkpr55pj/city-bike-clustering-1.0-SNAPSHOT.zip?dl=0)

 ### Installation
 * 1 - Deploy the package in the platform (file system) where we need to run the application.
 For example if in hadoop deploy to hdfs